akaritakai/AdventOfCode2025/README.md

 ## Docker Instructions

-1. Follow the instructions below for providing your puzzle input.
+Follow the instructions below for providing your puzzle input:

-2. Run `docker build -t aoc2025 .`
+1. Run `docker build -t aoc2025 .` to compile the solver.
-3. Run `docker run --rm --name aoc2025-run aoc2025`
+2. Run `docker run --rm aoc2025` to execute it.

 ## Providing Your Puzzle Input